-The importance of Data is growing not just in private sector but also in the Government.
+The importance of Data is growing not just in the private sector but also in the Government.
 Data can help in decision making.
-In fact, Data not only helps the citizens but the governments too can benefit by taking better-informed decisions.
+In fact, Data not only helps the citizens but the governments too can benefit by making better-informed decisions.
 Let us touch on what the 3 sites do – Data.gov [US Govt], USAFacts.org [US Non-Govt owned] & Data.gov.in [Indian Govt].

 Any open data platform from a government must allow their departments to provide data & make the data available for others to analyse.
 Such platforms don’t host the data themselves but rather aggregates metadata about open data resources in one centralized location.

-Data.Gov – Open Data from US Government
+Data.Gov – Open Data from the US Government

 It must be noted that the US government already has a superb Open Data site Data.gov.
 The site has data, tools, and resources to conduct research, develop web and mobile applications, design data visualization.